-The Committee proposes combining the options "secondary pulmonary fibrosis: specify cause" and "pulmonary fibrosis: other specify cause" because the two options overlap and cause confusion about which is appropriate for a given candidate.
-Between 1/1/2018 and 2/28/2021, there were 45 candidates added to the waiting list with a diagnosis of "secondary pulmonary fibrosis: specify cause" reported on the Transplant Candidate Registration (TCR), and the specified text was largely similar to diagnoses supplied for candidates listed as "pulmonary fibrosis: other specify cause."4 Selection between the two options affects a candidate's LAS because "secondary pulmonary fibrosis: specify cause" does not receive the additional diagnosis coefficient that "pulmonary fibrosis: other specify cause" does, which in turn, will affect the candidate's order on a match run.
+The Committee proposes combining the options "secondary pulmonary fibrosis: specify cause" and "pulmonary fibrosis: other specify cause" because the two options overlap and can cause confusion about which is appropriate for a given candidate.
+Between 1/1/2018 and 2/28/2021, there were 45 candidates added to the waiting list with a diagnosis of "secondary pulmonary fibrosis: specify cause" reported on the Transplant Candidate Registration (TCR), and the specified text was largely similar to diagnoses supplied for candidates listed as "pulmonary fibrosis: other specify cause."4 Selection between the two options affects a candidate's LAS because "secondary pulmonary fibrosis: other specify cause" does not receive the additional diagnosis coefficient that "pulmonary fibrosis: other specify cause" does, which in turn, will affect the candidate's order on a match run.
+Combining these diagnoses into "pulmonary fibrosis: other specify cause" will improve equity among candidates by ensuring these candidates receive the same diagnosis coefficient.